 Finally, to concretely establish the TEs (at the beginning of the de-adaptation phase) as the cause of the new null trajectory, in Experiment-3 we examined the hand trajectories when the TEs were eliminated in the de-adaptation phase of LIPF (Experiment-1).
 Thirty participants participated in Experiment-3.
 Half (15) of these participants had previously participated in Experiment-1.
-Similar to Experiment 1, these participants trained in the LIPF first, followed by the de-adaptation phase.
+Similar to Experiment 1, these participants trained in the LIPF first, followed by the deadaptation phase.
 However, in the de-adaptation phase of Experiment-3, they made reaches in the null field in the presence of a partial error clamp (PEC).
-This experiment-1 (the LIPF followed by the Null) was referred to as LIPF-PEC condition, while the LIPF condition of Experiment-1 (the LIPF followed by the Null) was referred to as LIPF-Null condition.
-The PEC was implemented as a strong spring (see Methods for details) that acted over the second half of their movement (y > 75 mm) and pulled the participant's hand to the target along the x-axis (Fig. 4A, also see Methods).
-Note that the first half of the movement ($y \le 75$ mm), where the LD is measured, remained unaffected by the PEC.
+This experiment condition was referred to as LIPF-PEC condition, while the LIPF condition of Experiment-1 (the LIPF followed by the Null) was referred to as LIPF-Null condition.
+The PEC was implemented as a strong spring (see Methods for details) that acted over the second half of their movement (y > 75 mm) and pulled the participant's hand to the target along the x-axis (Fig 4A, also see Methods).
+Note that the first half of the movement ( $y \le 75$ mm), where the LD is measured, remained unaffected by the PEC.
 The other half of participants, who were newly recruited, experienced the LIPF-PEC first and then the LIPF-Null conditions to cancel out the order effects of these two conditions.
-We compared the LIPF-PEC condition (Fig. 4B, right) with the LIPF-Null condition (Fig. 4B, left).
+We compared the LIPF-PEC condition (Fig 4B, right) with the LIPF-Null condition (Fig 4B, left).
+As the half of participants was also used in Experiment-1, statistical significance for the data of Experiment-3 was tested with Bonferroni multiple comparison.